civboot/fngi/notes/fu.md

 ### Jump
 Unlike fu16, there are no restrictions on jump instructions in fu8

-- NOJ: is a noop in fu8
-- JST: jumps to WS
 - JIB: jumps to IMM if Bool(WS)
 - CALL: calls WS, updating LP appropriately
-- RET: returns
+- JST: jumps to WS
-- CNW: calls WS
+- CNW: calls WS without update to ws growth.
+- RET: return
+- NOJ: is a noop in fu8

 ### Operations
 fu8 operations are identical to fu16 ones, except they are always